saifshaikh1805/react-quiz/README.md

-# A simple yet beautiful quiz app built with react js
+# A simple yet beautiful and fun quiz app built with react js

 1) The questions are multiple choice questions based on various categories.
 2) The questions are fetched from an API.